ingvildeb/cellpose_scripts/README.md

 **- run_cellpose_per_z.py:** Allows you to run a cellpose model on each plane of a z stack individually, and puts them back together into an annotated Z stack.
 Useful for human-in-the-loop labelling with the Z stack labelling-2D training workflow.

+## Getting started
+I recommend running these scripts from your cellpose environment and using the GPU.
+Instructions for cellpose installation can be found in their Github https://github.com/MouseLand/cellpose.
+Most of the neccessary packages required to run scripts in this repository will be installed when installing cellpose.